hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 4. Relationship to RDF, OWL, LOD, Wikidata, schema.org 4.1 Complement, not replacement

-RDF/OWL represent internal meaning
+RDF/OWL represent internal meaning.

-The Stack provides an external anchor
+The Stack provides an external anchor.

+You can think of it as:

 Stack = “Start here.”

 RDF/OWL = “Now reason about it.”

 4.2 LOD Cloud vs Stack Topics

-LOD Cloud = datasets and graphs
+LOD Cloud organizes datasets and graphs.

-Stack = human-labeled topic entry points
+Stack topics organize human-labeled topic entry points.

-Stack does NOT replace LOD — it gives every concept a stable external home before entering LOD.
+The Stack does NOT replace LOD — it gives every concept a stable external home before entering LOD.

 4.3 Why existing systems aren’t enough
+Today we have:

 Q-IDs = internal identifiers